bimmlerd/RatingSync/README.md

 ### TODO list
 * Fix connecting at random ports bug
-* Fix files contining ".mp3" instead of ending in ".mp3" matching the RE bug
 * Add a timeout to the socket?
 * Add support for differently saved Ratings, other than WinAmp ratings in files, as well as an option to the config
 * Add support for the Rhythmbox database